Creating the Streets We Want

 In what was once the Les Halles market district, this pedestrian-friendly street is still a favored spot for dining out or picking up provisions.

-The "River of Life" Flows" Through Historic Istanbul
+Istanbul: The "River of Life" Flows through Historic Areas

 Balik Pazari.
-Galatasaray Fish Market Mainly sells fish, but also meats, cheeses sweet meats and pickles.
+Galatasaray Fish Market Mainly sells fish, but also meats, cheeses sweet meats and vegetables.
 There are also restaurants on the side streets.

 Istanbul's Grand Bazaar—One of the World's Oldest and Best Social Spaces